dbow/futureplate/README.md

 `npm run build`

 Compiles both the client and server rendering bundle in production mode with webpack.
-CSS is extracted into a separate static file (main.css), which is added to the index.jade template on the web server.
+CSS is extracted into a separate static file (main.css), which is added to the index.pug template on the web server.

 *NOTE: `ExtractTextPlugin` is __not__ run in `allChunks` mode by default, so CSS required by routes that are split out into separate chunks will not be extracted.
 That CSS is added on the client in a `<style>` tag, which might create a FOUC and be undesirable.
 Webpack is [very flexible](https://webpack.github.io/docs/stylesheets.html#separate-css-bundle) with how it handles stylesheets and a specific strategy should be implemented based on the requirements of the particular site.*